Šolta: History

 During the time of the Austro-Hungarian Empire the villages still have their Italian names.
 Villa Grohote, Villa Inf. short for Villa Inferior (Donje Selo) with the harbor Porto Olivetto (Maslinica), Villa Media (Srednje Selo) and Villa Superior (Gornje Selo) with the harbor Stomosca (Stomorska).
 The property tax structure of the Austrian-Hungarian administration was based on "Fractionen".
 The local parish of Šolta was divided into the cadastral community Grohote, Donje-Selo, Gornje-Selo and Srednje-Selo, i.e. under the Croatian place names.
 However, Šolta was no longer fully recorded in the land register by the Austrian administration.
 For parts of the island there is only the cadastre, i.e. site plans of the real estate, in which ownership and usage rights are not directly registered.
 This makes real estate transactions sometimes difficult.
-As a result of the communist economy there is still no larger winery.
-They are cultivated almost exclusively for their own needs.
-In Donje Selo, for example, wine can be bought directly from some smaller winegrowers.
-It is also available at the market in Grohote.
-A large vineyard (on state leasehold land) was laid out for the first time again around 2015 on a hill on the road to Maslinica.

 The Telegraph arrived late at Šolta.
 In 1874, the k.k.
 State telegraph station Grohote handed over to the operation at "limited daily services".
 That was at the same time as in other smaller places of the monarchy as for example in the Carinthian Sankt Paul im Lavanttal or in Pontafel Pontafel.

-In April 1941, Solta came under Axis occupation, first by Italy.
+In April 1941, Šolta came under Axis occupation, first by Italy.
 Nazi Germany took over after the September 1943 Armistice.
-In March and April 1944, Solta was the site of two British-American commando raids ten days apart which took many Nazi prisoners and destroyed numerous installations.
+In March and April 1944, Šolta was the site of two British-American commando raids ten days apart which took many Nazi prisoners and destroyed numerous installations.